KayChansiri/jour-701-AI-research-methods/docs/index.md

 ## Course Tools

-Students work with several contemporary research tools throughout the course:
+You will work with several contemporary research tools throughout the course:

 * **Google Colab** for browser-based Python notebooks
 * **Python** for introductory data management, analysis, and computational research